biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 ### Online vs. offline learning

-Online learning involves processing observations one at a time.
+In an online setting, observations are fed to the placeholders and processed one at a time.
 In a Bayesian setting, this reduces to applying Bayes rule in a recursive fashion, i.e. the posterior distribution for a given random variable, becomes the prior for the next processing step.
 Since we are feeding one observation at each time step, the factor graph will have *one* placeholder for every observed variable.
-All of the factor graphs that we have seen so far, were specified to process data in this fashion.
-Let's look at a simple example in order to contrast it with its offline counterpart.
+All of the factor graphs that we have seen so far were specified to process data in this fashion.
+Let's take a look at an example in order to contrast it with its offline counterpart.
+In this simple example, the mean of a Gaussian distribution denoted as `x` is modelled by another Gaussian distribution with hyperparameters `m` and `v`.
+The variance is assumed to be known.
 ```@example 1
-g = FactorGraph() # create a new factor graph
+g = FactorGraph() # create a new factor graph m = placeholder(:m)
+v = placeholder(:v)
-@RV x ~ GaussianMeanVariance(0.0, 1.0)
+@RV x ~ GaussianMeanVariance(m, v)
 @RV y ~ GaussianMeanVariance(x, 1.0)
 placeholder(y, :y)
 ForneyLab.draw(g)
 ```
-Just like we have seen before, there is one placeholder that accepts one observation at a time.
+As we have already seen in previous examples, there is one placeholder linked to the observed variable `y` that accepts one observation at a time.
+Perhaps what is less obvious is the fact that the hyperparameters `m` and `v` are also defined as placeholders.
+The reason for this is that we will use them to input our prior belief about `x` for every observation that is processed.
+In section [Executing an algorithm](@ref) we will see how this is done.

-On the other hand, offline learning involves processing a batch of samples at every time step.
+Offline learning, on the other hand, involves feeding and processing a batch of `N` samples (typically all) in a single step.
 This translates in a factor graph that has one placeholder linked to a random variable for *each* sample in the batch.
 We can specify this type of models using a `for` loop like in the following example.
 ```@example 1
 g = FactorGraph()   # create a new factor graph
 N = 3               # number of observations